GrimReaper2654/Spaceship-Game/README.md

 E to shoot main cannon<br> <br>

 NOTE: the size of the game area is based on your screen resolution so if your screen is small, it will be hard (impossible) to manoeuver the spaceship.
 You can zoom out then reload the game to get a larger screen for the game.
+Zoom out to have large FOV and map. (soon this will be unnecessary) <br><br>

-AKA: Zoom out to have large FOV and map.
-(I will increase map size later)
+BTW: If you have suggstions, put them under issues and I will eventually implement them if they are good.